 Will the University pay my additional costs for working from home?

 We recognise that working from home requires a number of adjustments, both physical and mental.
 While the current public health advice doesn’t have any fixed timeframes, it is possible that we may need to work differently for several months, so getting these adjustments right is important.

 It is possible that you may occur some additional costs when working from home such as phone and utilities.
 Of course, you may also be making a saving by not travelling into work and having access to your own catering facilities.
-Also, it has been decided to withhold car-parking charges during April (and will then be reviewed).
+Also, it has been decided to withhold car-parking charges since the beginning of lockdown (and this continues to be reviewed on a month-by-month basis).
 As a principle, the University is not intending to make additional payments for homeworking, however if there is a demonstrable case of hardship, you can make a case through your line manager to the Director of Human Resources.